-Applications are available at the new TDEC online grants system found at https://www.tn.gov/environment/about-tdec/grants-home.html.
+Applications are available at the Tennessee Department of Environment and Conservation (TDEC) online grants system found at https://www.tn.gov/environment/about-tdec/grants-home.html.
 You can also find the information by going directly to TDEC's home page, going to the About section and then to Grants.
 The web has a user guide and tutorial.
-All applicants for Historic Preservation Fund grants must be completed by January 31, 2018.

 This program receives Federal funds from the National Park Service.
 Regulations of the U.S. Department of the Interior strictly prohibit unlawful discrimination in departmental federally assisted programs on the basis of race, color, national origin, age or disability.
 Any person who believes he or she has been discriminated against in any program, activity or facility operated by a recipient of Federal assistance should write to: Director, Equal Opportunity Program, U.S. Department of the Interior, National Park Service, P.O.
 Box 37127, Washington, D.C.
 20013-7127.